LocalGov Drupal will remain open source and free for anyone to download and use.

 - Receive additional recognition for their support of the project

-Members pay the subscription fee and then join our cooperative.
+Those councils paying the subscription fee are eligible to join our cooperative.

 They receive all the benefits of a subscriber plus: